-Buddhism is centered upon the life and teachings of Gautama Buddha, whereas Christianity is centered on the Life and Teachings of Jesus Christ.
-Buddhism is a nontheistic religion, i.e., it does not believe in a supreme creator being a.k.a.
+Buddhism is centered upon the life and teachings of Siddhartha Gautama, who came to be known as the Buddha — the enlightened one, or one who is awake — whereas Christianity is centered on the Life and Teachings of Jesus Christ.
+Buddhism is a nontheistic religion or philosophy, i.e., it does not believe in a supreme creator being a.k.a.
 God.
 Christianity is a monotheistic religion and believes that Christ Is the Son Of God.

 |Place of worship||Buddhist monasteries, temples, shrines.||Church, chapel, cathedral, basilica, home bible study, personal dwellings.|